 Note: This is a super-long article (14000+ words).
 Don’t sit down to read it until you have enough time to dig into it.
 To make sure you don’t forget, bookmark this post and read it later, when you have time.In addition to the content I’ve written, I’ve also provided links to over 70 scientific studies related to weight loss and exercise.
 They’re worthwhile reading as well, so click through on the links for even more helpful information and detail.

-1. Find Your Big Why
+Find Your Big Why

-However, if you know your “Big Why,” then you are in a good place.
-I can guarantee that you will lose weight and keep it off for good once you know your “Big WHY.
+Without a “Big Why,” you’ll have no (or too little) motivation — especially when you come across roadblocks.
+When you’re motivated enough, you’re in a good place.
+I can guarantee that you ’ll lose weight and keep it off for good once you know your Big Why.

-So What’s YOUR WHY?
+So, What’s YOUR WHY?